umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/File-Upload/index.md

 ## Add values programmatically

 :::note
-The samples in this section has not been verified against the latest version of Umbraco.
+The samples in this section has not and will not be verified against the latest version of Umbraco.

+Instead, we recommend using the [Media Picker](../Media-Picker-3/) for uploading files to your Umbraco website.
 :::

 See the example below to see how a value can be added or changed programmatically.
 To update a value of this property editor you need the [Content Service](../../../../../Reference/Management/Services/ContentService/index.md) and the [Media Service](../../../../../Reference/Management/Services/MediaService/index.md).